Saturday, 25 May 2013

 Yes, I appreciate they are not copywriters and that they are professionals in their own respective fields and more than likely very good at what they do.
 But why don't they take a little advice when devising a strapline?

 Another one that winds me up is “new and improved”.
 Now even Lord Winston would I’m sure agree that it can’t be improved if it is new.
-It would have been like Lord Fellowes coming on TV before the very first Downton Abbey programme and announcing it as new – yes, that bit’s correct – and “improved” – no, no, no.
+It would have been like Lord Fellowes coming on TV before the very first Downton Abbey programme was transmitted and announcing it as new (ok, that bit’s correct) and “improved”.
+No, no, no. It could never have been improved if it was at the time new.

 “Pre-order”.
 Wonderful statement.
 Everyone is using “pre”.
 Pre-owned (second-hand or used to you and me).
 Pre-drinks (that’s the art of getting drunk before you go binge drinking).
 “Pre-loved” (that means bugger all, but is beloved by the Arthur Daley car salesmen type).

-So I’ve come up with a few of my own.
+So I've come up with a few of my own "pre" nonsense for you to enjoy and cogitate over.